kelbon/AnyAny/README.md

   // if no one case succeded returns 'v'
   Result default_(Result v);

-  // if no on ecase succeded returns 'nullopt' std::optional<Result> no_default();
+  // if no one case succeded returns 'nullopt' std::optional<Result> no_default();

 };